c0d3sh3lf/custom-nuclei-templates/README.md

 ### 01-06-2025

+Added:

-1. [check-caa-records.yaml](check-caa-records.yaml) - This template can check and extract CAA records provided for the targetted URL.
+- [check-caa-records.yaml](check-caa-records.yaml) - This template can check and extract CAA records provided for the targetted URL.
-2. [wp-detector.yaml](wp-detector.yaml) - This template checks the targetted URL for WordPress hosting by looking at the license.txt file
+- [wp-detector.yaml](wp-detector.yaml) - This template checks the targetted URL for WordPress hosting by looking at the license.txt file